 Trent — solo full-stack operator

 Based in Kelowna, BC.
-Design, build, ship, and operate products end to end — 10+ shipped products across e-commerce, SaaS, marketplaces, content, and mobile, and a portfolio of 145+ branded sites running on 7 Hetzner VPS.
+Design, build, ship, and operate products end to end across e-commerce, SaaS, marketplaces, content, and mobile.

 Approach